UCDaxyu/Audi-Ding/README.md

 </p>

 It was noted; however, that originally there were only 8 test sets and 11 training sets.
-It was noted that speakers 9,10,11 did not match well with any of the other 8 speakers.
+Speakers 9,10,11 did not match well with any of the other 8 speakers.
 For this reason it was necessary to establish a threshold for distortion.
 Because our distortion calculations always resulted in 'an answer' we had to say that beyond a certain distortion level (both relative and absolute) we could not guarntee a good match.

 <p align="center">